HUMANITIES X TECH

 justin-peralta-qRkImTcLVZU-unsplash.jpg

-We regularly review a sci-fiction book or movie.
+We regularly reviewed a sci-fiction book or movie.
 We don’t think tech is just about coding, it’s about art and literature too so we can think about how our tech can be used in the world.
 Questions to think about: was this technology used for good or bad? could it be used differently? should it be made available to everyone?
 Dive in folks!
 Facilitated by Zara Khanna.

 In collaboration with the awesome ArtScience Museum.